 It is really beautiful to see Ghost Opera

-The second movement [Earth Dance] begins with the sound of distant plucking and ends with Bach, melting into the natural elements, becoming part of them.
+The second movement "Earth Dance" begins with the sound of distant plucking and ends with Bach, melting into the natural elements and becoming part of them.
 The monk exhales and conducts, but there's no sound.
 He conducts a silence.

-A gong marks the transition to the fifth movement [Song of Paper].
+A gong marks the transition to the fifth movement, "Song of Paper."
 The "little girl" (Wu Man) holds tiny bells and sings the lament of the "little cabbage" a little girl who has lost her parents.
 Such an odd, sad song.
-It's the essence of ghosting.
+It's the essence of ghostliness.
 You can talk to the past, the stone can talk to the violin, and the cabbage can sing of her sorrowful life.
-A violinist recites the last text and a huge paper installation drops and is played.
+A violinist recites the last text, and a huge paper installation drops and is played.
 Bach returns and is broken into pieces, mingling with the water gongs, sinking under the water, and disappearing.